 Another equally important factor to consider when buying a monitor for programming is the price.
 While it may be nice to buy one of the high-end monitors with advanced features, don’t forget that there are still cheaper alternatives that work perfectly well for programming.

 In the end, it is extremely important for you to get the monitor that fits your budget.

-This concludes my list of the 10 best monitors for programming, and how to choose the perfect monitor for you.
+This concludes our list of the 10 best monitors for programming, and how to choose the perfect monitor for you.
 Don’t overthink as all of these monitors we’ve listed are more than enough for programming.

 The only thing you have to do is find the one that best fits your preference and budget.
 Happy buying!